nibrivia/jekyll-now/_posts/2016-02-15-targets---FiveThirtyEight-edition.md

 {% endhighlight %}

 Now, to the tricky part.
-Because I'm lazy, I'm not going to try to solve for the expectations in each state.
+Because I'm lazy, I'm not going to try to solve for the targets in each state.
 Instead, I'll make my computer brute force the solution.

 I'm going to define a function `num_delegates(lors)` and slowly shift up the LORs until it reaches half the delegates: 1,976.